bytebase/bytebase.com-old/content/blog/how-to-cross-compile-with-cgo-use-goreleaser-and-github-action.md

 ## Let’s Try Another Way

-As mentioned before, we are using Ubuntu x64 on GitHub Action.
+As mentioned before, we are using Ubuntu x64 on GitHub Actions.
 The easiest way to avoid using the cross-compilation toolchain is to compile on the same platform.
-Does GitHub Action provide any other environment?
+Does GitHub Actions provide any other environment?
 Yes, it does!
 ![github-action-platforms](/static/blog/how-we-explored-the-best-practices-of-goreleaser-x-cgo/github-action-platforms.webp)

 Note that the macOS supported are all x64 architecture.
 We still need to compile across the architectures but no need to cross the platforms!